andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 `ggpush` <=> `git push origin feature/featurename`

-What will then happen with the pull request of this feature being merged is a `git merge --no-ff feature/featurename` on the develop branch.
+What will then happen with the pull request of this feature being merged on GitHub is a `git merge --no-ff feature/featurename` on the develop branch.
+Which is exactly what you would do using the Git Flow model.

 Most of these aliases are initials of the commands and very easy to remember.

+The cheat sheet I like to have on a sticky until I commit the commands to memory:

+	gfo <=> fetch origin
+	gco name <=> checkout branch
+	ggpur <=> pull with rebase current branch gst <=> status
+	ga -u <=> stage all but untracked (git add -u) gca <=> commit
+	grbi <=> rebase commits before push
+	glo <=> log one line
+	glg <=> log 5 commits
+	ggpush <=> push up

-Please comment on this page with your own workflows, we will be happy to add them here!
+Do not hesitate to send us a pull request with your own workflow added here, we will be happy to share it!